-1. Entrants (including non-U.S. entrants) must complete the online submission form located on the Academy's Awards Submissions site, submissions.oscars.org, and submit to the Academy the digital content delivery of the film, and all other required materials and required signatures by 5 p.m.
-PT on the dates listed in Paragraph IV.A.4 above.
+Entrants (including non-U.S. entrants) must complete the online submission form located on the Academy's Awards Submission site, and submit to the Academy the digital upload of the film for streaming purposes and all other required materials and required signatures by 5 p.m.
+PT on Tuesday, December 1, 2020.